Increase Of Insolvencies In Q3 2020 - Possible Sign Of What's To Come?

 For more information on the COVID Industry Impact Scale contact 01 903 2657 or Email: firstname.lastname@example.org

 The number of companies that have collapsed this year.
-This figure is up 6% compared to last year
+This figure is down 27% compared to last year

 Click here to view the list